-- The Agency's Defence primarily argues that the Contested Decision does not 237. impose a single entity structure and, subsidiarily, that the Contested Decision did not infringe the principle of proportionality.
-In so doing, it alleges that the Board of Appeal's review should be limited to a manifest and grave error of assessment because the Agency had to decide on complex and technical matters and highlights the efficiencies of (i) a company owned by the TSOs acting as a single entity (versus one TSO acting as a single entity), namely as regards equal treatment and management control; monitoring, auditoring and controlling the costs; changing the entity and contracts; cross-platform functions; access to information and independent market facilitator (referring to para 73 of the Contested Decision and ACER's Note on Single Entity for Performing the Function of the EU Balancing Platforms) and of (ii) the inclusion of the CMF in the aFRR-Platform (referring to paras 54-55 of the Contested Decision). - The principle of proportionality is a general principle of EU law.
-Article 5(4) TEU 238. provides that "under the principle of proportionality, the content and form of Union action shall not exceed what is necessary to achieve the objectives of the Treaties."
-The principle is expressly mentioned in Article 3(2)(a) of the EB NC ("When applying this Regulation, Member States, relevant regulatory authorities, and system operators shall (a) apply the principles of proportionality and non-discrimination") and Recital (45) of Regulation (EU) 2019/942 ("In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives."). - 239.
-First, the Board of Appeal notes that this Plea is void because it is based on the erroneous interpretation that the Contested Decision imposed on the TSOs the single entity structure, set out at length in the Third and Fourth Consolidated Pleas. - Subsidiarily, in the Board of Appeal's consistent decision-making practice, it has been 240. confirmed that the Agency enjoys a certain margin of discretion in the assessment of complex technical issues but that the discretionary power granted to the Agency in respect of a decision such as the Contested Decision is not unlimited.
-It is circumscribed
+- 238. The Agency's Defence164 primarily argues that the Contested Decision does not impose a single entity structure and, subsidiarily, that the Contested Decision did not infringe the principle of proportionality.
+In so doing, it alleges that the Board of Appeal's review should be limited to a manifest and grave error of assessment because the Agency had to decide on complex and technical matters and highlights the efficiencies of (i) a company owned by the TSOs acting as a single entity (versus one TSO acting as a single entity), namely as regards equal treatment and management control; monitoring, auditoring and controlling the costs; changing the entity and contracts; cross-platform functions; access to information and independent market facilitator (referring to para 87 of the Contested Decision and ACER's Note on Single Entity for Performing the Function of the EU Balancing Platforms165) and of (ii) the inclusion of the CMF in the mFRR-Platform (referring to paras 56-57 of the Contested Decision). - 239.
+The principle of proportionality is a general principle of EU law.
+Article 5(4) TEU provides that "under the principle of proportionality, the content and form of Union action shall not exceed what is necessary to achieve the objectives of the Treaties."
+The principle is expressly mentioned in Article 3(2)(a) of the EB NC ("When applying this Regulation, Member States, relevant regulatory authorities, and system operators shall (a) apply the principles of proportionality and non-discrimination") and Recital (45) of Regulation (EU) 2019/942 ("In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives."). - 240.
+First, the Board of Appeal notes that this Plea is void because it is based on the erroneous interpretation that the Contested Decision imposed on the TSOs the single entity structure, set out at length in the Third and Fourth Consolidated Pleas.

-&lt;sup>157 Annex 10 to the Appeal of Appellants VIII and IX, p.6.
-See also Annex 7 to the Defence, joined as annex to an email of 18 December 2019 from the TSOs to ACER.
+163 Annex 10 to the Appeal of Appellants VIII and IX, p.6.
+See also Annex 8 to the Defence, joined as annex to an email of 18 December 2019 from the TSOs to ACER.

-&lt;sup>158 Paras 205-231 of the Defence.
+164 Paras 207-233 of the Defence.

-&lt;sup>159 Annex 12 to the Defence, ACER's "Note on Single Entity for Performing the Function of the EU Balancing Platforms", joined as annex to an email of 4 October 2019 from ACER to ENTSO-E.
+165 Annex 10 to the Defence, ACER's "Note on Single Entity for Performing the Function of the EU Balancing Platforms", joined as annex to an email of 4 October 2019 from ACER to ENTSO-E.